Admission Criteria and Application Materials

 - a course in statistics

-Students who have not met one or more of the prerequisites above may be admitted provisionally or on probation for a limited time.
-Applications may be accessed using the link below after August 1, 2014:
+Students who have not met one or more of the prerequisites above still can be admitted but will be required to take additional courses.

 Applications for admission must include: